Jacques Kets Award

 Every master’s student in biology, molecular biology, bio-engineering sciences, or a related scientific discipline who has written a master’s dissertation at Belgian university or research institute in the 18 months prior to the call for papers can take part.
 Take note though that your dissertation must have got a mark of at least 14 out of 20.
 The subject must also fall in the field of zoology in the widest possible sense.
 This includes fundamental and applied studies of the conservation of biodiversity, ecology, population and conservation genetics, behavioural ecology and ethology, animal physiology, endocrinology, evolutionary biology, comparative anatomy and morphology, taxonomy and phylogeny, neurobiology and related disciplines.

 Taking part in the Kets Award selection coincides with graduation and the start of your academic career, taking your master’s degree.
 For the rest there are few barriers to entry.
 If you got good marks, send in an abstract of your dissertation so that we can assess it.
-The deadline for this year’s submissions has already passed.
-Keep an eye on ZOOscience.be if you want to take part next year.
-Next year applications may be submitted between 1 June and 30 September.
+The deadline for this year’s submissions is on 23 September 2023, and you can register here.